adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 ```

 The multiple subscription simply share his request between multiple nodes
 offering the bootstrap route.
-Instead, the monosubscription ask only to one
+Instead, the "mono-subscription" ask only to one
 node.
 Both are working, but both need a possible "retry" management in case
 the remote nodes crashed.

 ### Staling

-In the previous part, we saw how a subscriber is linked to the DB, but we
+In the previous part, we saw how a subscriber link to the DB, but we
-didn't defined when a DB can dismiss one of these.
+didn't define when a DB can dismiss one of these.

-One strategy, adapted to a blockchain, would be to give an heartbeat timeout to
+One strategy, adapted to a blockchain, would be to give a heartbeat timeout to
 the subscriber.
 Each new information sent by our local node to a DB keep alive
 the subscriber.
 Since his heartbeat is alright, we continue to send him new
 information, and then we can remove him from the subscriber's list.

-But here, we have to insert an heartbeat strategy that can take some heavy
+But here, we have to insert a heartbeat strategy that can take some heavy
 lines of code.

 Another strategy, is to stop to inform a subscriber when he start to be
 informed by another node!

 In other words, when the bootstrap is about to finish, the subscriber can
 connect itself to the main network, or the main feeder.
-He can absolutelly be
+He can absolutely be
 informed from multiple sources.

-If the _"/insert"_ can return a `True` or `False` value, respectivelly, he
+If the _"/insert"_ can return a `True` or `False` value, respectively, he
-accept the new insertion or he's already aware of the modification.
+accept the new insertion, or he's already aware of the modification.
 The node
 that help the bootstrap know that the subscriber has joined the network, and
-can be notifyed as _Stale_ when the _index_ reach the _end_.
+can be notified as _Stale_ when the _index_ reach the _end_.

 _Bootstrap phase_:
 ![bootstrap phase](befor_stale.svg)